orchetect/MIDIKit/Examples/SwiftUI iOS/BluetoothMIDI/README.md

 Events received from all MIDI output endpoints are automatically logged to the console.

+> [!NOTE]
-> **Note**: This project must be run on a physical iOS device.
+> This project must be run on a physical iOS device.
 Bluetooth does not function in an iOS Simulator.

 ## Key Features